raisgood/Barkster/README.md

 User stories:

-As a dog owner, I want to use this social media App where I can view the adorable canines of other dog owners.
+As a dog owner, I want to connect with other dog owner, so I can view their dogs.

 As a dog owner, I want to chat with other dog owners about whatever comes to mind.